-I keep flirting with the idea of painting a wall in our home pink.
-It can make such a chic, feminine, and tranquil statement.
+Here I go again!
+I keep flirting with the idea of painting a wall at home pink.
+Is it just me?
+It can make such a chic, feminine, timeless and tranquil statement.
+I adore wearing subtle pinks.
 Maybe a guest bedroom?
-It started when I stumbled upon an image of Moda Operandi’s New York showroom, and holy hand painted lovely pink de Gournay wallcovering, Batman!!
+It all started when I stumbled upon an image of Moda Operandi’s New York showroom, and holy handpainted lovely pink de Gournay wallcovering, Batman!!
 Best Sophisticated, Chic and Subtle Pink Paint Colors are comin’ at ya!

 Best Sophisticated, Chic and Subtle Pink Paint Colors